jonshiach/graphics-notes/_build/html/_sources/_pages/08_Lighting.md

 Here we have defined a function `pointLight()` that contains the commands used to calculate the fragment colour for a single point light source.
 In the `main()` function we have a for loop to loop through each light source, perform the light calculations for the current light source and add it to the fragment colour.

-We also need to make changes to the **Lab08_Lighting.cpp** file.
-Add a data structure for the light source information where we did similar for the object data structure.
+We need to make changes to the **Lab08_Lighting.cpp** file so that we define multiple light sources and use the appropriate fragment shader.
+Add a data structure for the light source information where we did similar for the object data structure and declare a vector to contain the light source objects.

 ```cpp
 // Light struct